prio-data/climate_extremes/README.md

 For more detailed information, refer to the following documents located in the `docs/` directory:

-- **ADRs**: Architectural Decision Records that document the project's key decisions.
+- **ADRs**: (Architectural Decision Records) that document the project's key decisions.
+- **EDAs**: (Exploratory Data Analysis) refer to reports that uncover important findings during data preprocessing or identify key metadata attributes.
+These insights are valuable as they may influence Architectural Decision Reports (ADRs) by highlighting aspects of the data that need special consideration.
 - **Glossary**: Definitions of key terms used throughout the project.
-- **Guide to Git in VS Code**: Step-by-step guide for working with Git in Visual Studio Code.
-- **Contributing Guide**: Instructions on how to contribute to the project.
-- **Code of Conduct**: Expected behavior guidelines for contributors.

 ## Requirements